-INX media case: CBI court sends Chidambaram to Tihar jail till Sept 19
+INX media case: Chidambaram sent to Tihar jail till Sep 19; CBI may file chargesheet this month

 New Delhi, Sep 05: A Delhi court on Thursday sent P Chidambaram to judicial custody till September 19 in connection with INX Media case.
-He will be sent to Tihar Jail.

 Special Judge Ajay Kumar Kuhar pronounced the order on the CBI plea that former finance minister P Chidambaram be sent to judicial custody in the INX Media corruption case.